ptarmiganlabs/butler-sheet-icons/README.md

 ---

-Butler Sheet Icons ("BSI") can create sheet thumbnail icons for a single app or many.
+Butler Sheet Icons ("BSI") can create sheet thumbnail icons for a single app or many - in both Qlik Sense Cloud and client-managed Qlik Sense Enterprise on Windows (QSEoW).
+It can also remove sheet icons from Sense apps if needed.

 Multi-app support is easy: Use the QMC (for QSEoW) to tag the apps that should be updated, or add the apps to a collection (Qlik Sense Cloud).
 Then run Butler Sheet Icons and all apps will get new sheet icons automatically!